-John Force, the 75-year-old racing legend, experienced a terrifying crash during Funny Car eliminations at Virginia Motorsports Park.
-His engine exploded while traveling at approximately 300 mph, causing an immediate loss of control.
+John Force, the 75-year-old racing legend, experienced a terrifying crash during the Funny Car eliminations at the Virginia Nationals in June 2024.
+His engine exploded while traveling at around 300 mph, causing him to lose control immediately.

 NHRA Funny Cars regularly exceed 330 mph, covering 1,000 feet in under four seconds.
 At these extreme speeds, mechanical failures can have devastating consequences for drivers and equipment.